nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 ![rp](./img/RP43.png)

-A script should a appear, and you'll just need to copy it by clicking on the copy icon at the top right of the script:
+A script should appear, and you'll just need to copy it by clicking on the copy icon at the top right of the script:

 ![rp](./img/RP44.png)